wireapp/wire-docs/src/how-to/install/planning.md

 ### What you need:

-- **System**: Ubuntu 24.04 (Focal) on amd64 architecture with following requirements
+- **System**: Ubuntu 24.04 (Focal) on amd64 architecture with following requirements:
     - CPU cores >= 16
     - Memory > 16 GiB
     - Disk > 200 GiB
 - **DNS Records**:
     - a way to create DNS records for your domain name (e.g. wire.example.com)
     - Find a detailed explanation at [How to set up DNS records](demo-wiab.md#dns-requirements)
 - **SSL/TLS certificates**:
     - a way to create SSL/TLS certificates for your domain name (to allow connecting via https://)
     - To ease out the process of managing certs, we recommend using [Let\'s Encrypt](https://letsencrypt.org/getting-started/) &
 [cert-manager](https://cert-manager.io/docs/tutorials/acme/http-validation/)
     - Find a detailed explanation
 - **Network**: No interference from UFW or other system specific firewalls, and IP forwarding enabled between network cards.
 Public internet access to download Wire artifacts and Ubuntu packages.
 - **Packages**: Ansible and Git installed on the localhost (any machine you have access to)
     - Ansible version: [core 2.16.3] or compatible
 - **Permissions**: Sudo access required for installation on remote_node
 - **Deployment requirements**:
     - Clone of [wire-server-repository](https://github.com/wireapp/wire-server-deploy) and editing `ansible/inventory/demo/host.yml` as explained in [Deployment requirements](demo-wiab.md#deployment-requirements)
 - **Network Access Requirements**:

 | Protocol | Direction | Start Port | End Port | Ether Type | IP Range   | Reason                                      |